L.R. “Red” Wilson MA ‘67 Excellence in Economics Medal, 2017

 Do Wages Fall when Women Enter an Occupation?
 New Evidence using an Instrumental-Variables Approach

-I investigate whether entry of women into previously male-dominated occupations causes a decline in wages in those occupations.
-In particular, I examine the effect of changes in the gender composition of an occupation on wages for men and women within the occupation.
-To determine the causal effect of a change in gender composition, I construct a shift-share instrument by using the dramatic increase in the relative educational attainment and workforce participation of women from 1960-2010 to instrument for changes in the gender composition of occupations with different levels of "exposure" to increased female work and education.
-I find evidence that a 10 percentage-point increase in the fraction of females within an occupation leads to an 8 percent decrease in average male wage and a 6 percent decrease in average female wage in the concurrent census year.
-Over the 10 years following the change in the gender composition, I find that the effect of such an increase in the fraction of females persists for male workers and grows for female workers, leading to an 8 percent decrease in male wages and an 11 percent decrease in female wages.
+I present the first causal evidence on the effect of the entry of women into occupations on the wages of those occupations.
+To determine the causal effect of a change in gender composition, I construct a shift-share instrument that interacts the dramatic increase in the relative educational attainment and workforce participation of women from 1960-2010 with the relative likelihood of men and women to enter the occupation.
+I find that a 10 percentage-point increase in the fraction of females within an occupation leads to an 8 percent decrease in average male wage and a 7 percent decrease in average female wage in the concurrent census year.
+Over the 10 years following the change in the gender composition, I find that the effect of such an increase in the fraction of females grows to a 9 percent decrease in male wages and an 13 percent decrease in female wages.
 I present suggestive evidence attributing this finding to effects of gender composition on the prestige and amenity value of occupations.

 Jorgen Harris and Sabina L. Shaikh (2011).
 RESEARCH ARTICLE: Value of Time Clustering and the Efficiency of Destination-Based Congestion Pricing.
 Environmental Practice, 13, pp 28-37. doi:10.1017/S1466046610000554 (link).